Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • washing;

-Softening of the ear plug
+Softening the ear plug

 Washing process

-The patient should take a horizontal position and turn his head with the affected ear up.
-In a 20 ml syringe, you need to draw 3% hydrogen peroxide and gradually, without effort, fill the ear canal with the solution until it starts to pour out.
-In this case, the liquid will begin to foam and hiss.
-After that, you should lie down for 20-30 minutes and turn your head to the other side so that all the liquid flows out.
+The patient should take a horizontal position and turn his head with the affected ear upward.
+Take 3% hydrogen peroxide into a 20 ml syringe and gradually, effortlessly fill the ear canal with the solution until it begins to pour out.
+The liquid will begin to foam and hiss.
+After this, you should lie down for 20-30 minutes and turn your head to the other side so that all the liquid drains out.

-Washing out residues
+Washing away residues

 Medications